-Legal Reform Deficiencies

-In 2000, Tajikistan adhered to the Berne Convention.
+Legal Reform Deficiencies: In 2000, Tajikistan adhered to the Berne Convention.
 However, the Tajik Copyright Law (in force, December 17, 1998) falls short of full compliance with the Berne Convention and other international norms.
 There are many deficiencies in the Copyright Law, including: (1) the over-regulation of the terms and conditions of authors' contracts; and (2) provisions that provide only for a right of remuneration for producers of sound recordings for the public performance, broadcasting, or communication of a phonogram to the public by cable.
-The law should be amended to: (1) delete the onerous contract regulations; and (2) add protection for the use of copyrighted materials on the Internet by adopting an exclusive right of making available to the public for authors (i.e., a communication to the public right consistent with the WCT, Article 8), and for phonogram producers (i.e., consistent with the WPPT, Article 14).
+IIPA recommends the deletion of the onerous contract regulations, and the addition in the Copyright Law of protection for copyrighted materials on the Internet by adopting an exclusive right of making available to the public for authors (i.e., a communication to the public right consistent with the WCT, Article 8), and for phonogram producers (i.e., consistent with the WPPT, Article 14).

 Many other amendments are necessary for the IPR regime in Tajikistan to be consistent with international obligations, including compliance with the WIPO digital treaties.
 IIPA recommends the following legal reforms to improve the IPR regime in Tajikistan:

-- 1) Adherence to the Geneva Phonograms Convention. - 2) Amending the Copyright Law to provide protection for pre-existing works and sound recordings for a minimum of 50 years (and preferably, 70 years). - 3) Amending the Criminal Code to cover all IPR violations of "works" and "neighboring rights."
-The current code does not provide this essential remedy for IPR protection. - 4) Amending the Criminal Code to raise the penalties for IPR violations to deterrent levels (for example, to 500 times the minimum wage).
+- 1) Adherence to the Geneva Phonograms Convention (or, in lieu, the WPPT). - 2) Amending the Copyright Law to provide protection for pre-existing works and sound recording for a minimum of 50 years (and preferably, 70 years). - 3) Amending the Criminal Code to cover all IPR violations of "works" and "neighboring rights." - 4) Amending the Criminal Code to adopt a threshold for a criminal violation calculated on the basis of the price of legitimate product, instead of a threshold based on an undefined "large-scale damage" for IPR crimes, and set that threshold at a low actual level.
+The current Criminal Code (Article 156) provides for copyright and neighboring rights sanctions, but only where there is "significant harm" to the rightholder.

-- 5) Amending the Criminal Code to adopt a threshold for a criminal violation calculated on the basis of the price of legitimate product, instead of a threshold based on an undefined "large-scale damage" for IPR crimes, and set that threshold at a low actual level.
-The current Criminal Code (Article 156) provides for copyright and neighboring rights sanctions, but only where there is "significant harm" to the rightholder. - 6) Amending the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - 7) Amending the Criminal Procedures Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - 8) Amending the Administrative Code to provide ex officio authority to administrative authorities to commence investigations and cases. - 9) Amending the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases. - 10) Amending the Civil Code to provide the proper ex parte search provisions for effective enforcement against end-user pirates. - 11) Adherence to the WIPO digital treaties the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT) plus enacting all of the appropriate implementing legislation in the Copyright Law.
+- 5) Amending the Criminal Code to set the penalties for IPR violations to deterrent levels (for example, to 500 times the minimum wage). - 6) Amending the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - 7) Amending the Criminal Procedures Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - 8) Amending the Administrative Code to provide ex officio authority to administrative authorities to commence investigations and cases. - 9) Amending the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases. - 10) Amending the Civil Code to provide the proper ex parte search provision for effective enforcement against enduser pirates. - 11) Adherence to the WIPO Performances and Phonograms Treaty (WPPT) plus enacting all of the appropriate implementing legislation in the Copyright Law for WCT and WPPT compliance.

 The Customs Code (last revised in 1995) does provide liability for the transfer of illegal goods, including intellectual property material, through the border.
 A 2002 resolution (No. 185 of the Cabinet of Ministers) established border control rules for goods, including IPR works, and it implemented a customs registry for IPR works requiring a rightholder to file a statement and set of documents for border enforcement.
-These regulations are cumbersome and an ineffective tool that should be repealed.
+These regulations are cumbersome and an ineffective tool that IIPA recommends should be repealed.